bankin/redis-solution/README.md

 task back to Redis.
 I had tons of issues (mostly due to my lack of knowledge on how to use it properly) with reading the stream, staying alive for new "events" and general errors overall
+- Each module is intended to work autonomously and has its own redis connection setup

 ## Improvements